CESNET/eduroam-icinga/doc/icingaweb2_config.md

 protected_customvars = "*pw*,*pass*,community,*secret*"
 ```

-All variables' names that match these definitions will be masked in icingaweb2.
+All variables' names that match these definitions will be masked in Icinga Web 2.

 ## resources

 These are several resources set up:
 - director database
-- icinga IDO database
+- Icinga IDO database
-- icingaweb2 database
+- Icinga Web 2 database
 - database for data synchronization

 All these database resoures us local mysql database server.